e271828e/Flight.jl/docs/notes/design/framework_spec.md

 a fabricated, probe-scoped value like any synthesized input; the probe checks types, not physics.
 `Simulation` must not reach its first boundary with uninitialized slots;
-enforcement is the pre-write `UninitializedSlots` check at `init!`/commit ([§14.6](#146-slot-totality-the-missing-value-error-and-the-override-combinator)).
+enforcement is the pre-write `UninitializedSlots` check carried by every complete-world application — `init!`, trim setup, trim commit ([§14.6](#146-slot-totality-the-missing-value-error-and-the-override-combinator)).

 **The author's side of that bargain.** Silly values are acceptable *because* the